 Description

-House.
-1668, early C19 front.
-Render over Pennant rubble, gable-end brick stacks to front and rear cross wing, pantile and slate roof.
-L-shaped plan with through passage to the cross wing and outshut behind.
-2 storeys and attic; 3-window range.
-The garden front has 2-light casements to the ground floor, 4/4-pane sashes in flush boxes on the first, with a symmetrically-placed Greek Revival plain wooden porch and 6-panel door; 2 flat-topped dormers.
-C19 extension on the left has a parapet, returning with gable-end stack to the ground, pierced by a 2-light sliding sash; attic dormer above the rear catslide.
-Right-hand rear elevation extended back under a parapeted valley, a 2-window range with 3/3-pane sashes to the left and 6/6 sashes on the right, with thick glazing bars on the ground floor.
-Single-window range in cross wing, with a plain, 4-light mullion and transom window on the ground floor, containing iron-framed casements, under a brick relieving arch, replaced by coupled 6/6-pane sashes on the first floor.
-Door to single-storey rear extension butted against house.
-INTERIOR: panelled shutters on all front windows, many original doors, and lantern to top floor.
+The garden front displays two-light casement windows on the ground floor and 4/4-pane sash windows in flush boxes on the first floor.
+It is accentuated by a symmetrically-placed Greek Revival plain wooden porch with a six-panel door and has two flat-topped dormers.
+To the left, there is a 19th-century extension featuring a parapet and a gable-end stack, with a two-light sliding sash window and an attic dormer above the rear catslide.
+The right-hand rear elevation extends back under a parapeted valley, displaying a two-window range with 3/3-pane sashes on the left and 6/6 sashes on the right, both with thick glazing bars on the ground floor.
+The cross wing has a single-window range with a plain four-light mullion and transom window on the ground floor, containing iron-framed casements under a brick relieving arch, which has been replaced by coupled 6/6-pane sashes on the first floor.
+There is a door leading to a single-storey rear extension that is butted against the house.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.